Glossary of Business Insurance Terms

 How do you look up workers’ compensation class codes for your company?

 NCCI provides a free resource for businesses to look up class codes.
-To get a closer look at the NCCI risk-classification system, check out the Scopes® Manual, a print and online reference for workers’ compensation insurers, agents, and brokers.
+To get a closer look at the NCCI risk-classification system, check out this online resource for workers’ compensation insurers, agents, and brokers.

 Insureon helps you compare small business insurance quotes with one easy online application.
 Start an application today to protect yourself against the costs of workplace injuries and illnesses.